Rakejogers/Rakejogers/README.md

 </h3>
 <h3>Currently a Computer Science student at the University of Kentucky.</h3>

-🔭 I’m currently working on - A student-focused ticket exchange platform called Scholar Seats and a travel mobile app.
+🔭 I’m currently working on - An ai travel guide mobile app agent workflow.

 🌱 I’m currently learning - React Native/Next.js and deep reinforcement learning by building an AI for the game Snake.